gnzlbg/static_vector/README.md

 ## Destruction

-The destructor should be implicitly generated and it should be constexpr if `is_trivial<value_type>`.
+The destructor should be implicitly generated and it must be constexpr if `is_trivial<value_type>`.

 ```c++